front-end-foundations/session1/readme.md

 ## Separation of Concerns

-The three pillars are an example of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) - an important principle in programming.
+This sample page illustrates the three pillars of the web and comprise an example of the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) - an important principle in programming.

-Another important model is MVC (model, view, controller) - database, interface, business logic
+Another example of the separation of concerns might be MVC (model, view, controller) which corresponds to database, interface, and business logic.

 Concerns here are the different aspects of software functionality.
 For instance, in MVC, the business logic or _controller_ is a concern, and the interface or _view_ through which a person uses this logic is another.
-Changing the interface should not require changing the business logic code, and vice versa.
-This makes it possible to assign different roles and responsibilities to each area for workgroups.
+Changing the interface should not require changing the business logic, and vice versa.
+This makes it possible to assign different roles and responsibilities to each area for a large organization.

 ### Semantics